davhunt/instruments/ambi/readme.md

 ## AMBI+RMBI
+### Adult Measure of Behavioral Inhibition | Retrospective Measure of Behavioral Inhibition

 This repo contains the main PDF, REDCap import .zip, and REDCap survey PDF for the combined AMBI and RMBI questionnaire.